mathworks-robotics/intelligent-bin-picking-example-with-simulink/example1-sim3D/README.md

 >> open('IntelligentBinPickingExampleWithSimulink.prj');
 >> open_system('SimulinkModel/IntelligentBinPicking.slx');
 ```
+After you start the simulation of the model, open Diagnostic Viewer (click "View Diagnostics") to observe the information about the robot action that is in progress.<br>

 ## Run Model with Faster Motion Planning
 You can reduce the time taken by the motion planning algorithm by creating a MEX function.
 Generating a MEX function using C/C++ code generation helps to reduce the computation time and hence reduces the pick and place cycle time.<br><br>
 For more information on how to create a MEX function for the manipulatorRRT algorithm-based planner, see the [Generate Code for Manipulator Motion Planning in Perceived Environment](https://mathworks.com/help/robotics/ug/generate-code-for-manipulator-motion-planning-in-perceived-environment.html) example.<br><br>